PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 ### How is PostHog different from FullStory?

-#### PostHog is an all-in-one product improvement platform
+#### 1. PostHog is an all-in-one product improvement platform
-While FullStory includes a few additional features, it is mostly focused on being a session replay tool, while PostHog has a much wider scope.
-That’s because PostHog is intended to be an all-in-one platform and can easily replace an entire stack of traditionally disparate tools, such as LaunchDarkly, Amplitude, and FullStory.
+FullStory includes a few additional features, but it's mostly focused on session replay.
+In contrast, PostHog is a comprehensive, all-in-one platform that easily replaces an entire stack of traditional tools, such as LaunchDarkly, Amplitude, and FullStory.

-#### PostHog is for engineers, technical users, _builders_
+#### 2. PostHog is for engineers, technical users, _builders_
-PostHog has been designed from the ground up to meet the needs of developers and product-focused engineers.
-This is reflected not only in the scope of the features, but also the documentation and platform architecture.
-For example, PostHog offers advanced tools for debugging user issues within session replays.
+PostHog is designed from the ground up to meet the needs of developers, and product-focused engineers.
+Session replay includes advanced tools for debugging errors and performance issues, while feature flags make it easy to test, and roll out, new features at scale

-#### PostHog is open source
+#### 3. PostHog is open source
-As an open source platform, PostHog is almost entirely transparent.
-You can check out the PostHog repo to monitor code changes, build your own features and apps, and even interact with the team directly.
-FullStory, on the other hand, is entirely closed source.
+As an open source company, we build in public and give you unrivalled access.
+You can check out the PostHog repo to monitor code changes, build your own features and apps, and interact directly with our engineering team.

 <ArrayCTA />